ELC/Comparisons/Online_IDEs.md

 - PHP
 - Ruby

-These are 4 scripting languages from the Top 6 most active repositories on Github* so this may imply in some way that focusing on little proyects and small teams is closer to the general scenario
+These are 4 scripting languages from the Top 6 most active repositories on Github* so this may imply in some way that focusing on little projects and small teams is closer to the general scenario

 \* Information extracted from GitHut.
 [Source](http://githut.info/)